george-hawkins/micropython-notes/getting-started.md

 Paste mode
 ----------

-The REPL supports auto-indent which is useful when entering larger pieces of code, however if you're copying and pasting in an already properly indented piece of code, the auto-indent feature will end up over indenting everything.
+The REPL supports auto-indent which is useful when entering larger pieces of code, however, if you're copying and pasting in an already properly indented piece of code, the auto-indent feature will end up over indenting everything.
 To deal with this you need to use the REPL's [paste mode](http://docs.micropython.org/en/latest/esp8266/tutorial/repl.html#paste-mode) - just press `ctrl-E` to enter paste mode, then paste in the required text and press `ctrl-D` to exit paste mode.

-Turning an LED of and off
+Turning an LED on and off
 -------------------------

 Once you've had a look around, try turning on the red LED that's next to the USB port on the HUZZAH32 board and connected to GPIO #13: